raina989/customer-segmentation-analysis/README.md

 ## Visualizations
 - `customer_segments.png` – Scatter plot showing customer clusters based on sales and quantity.
+- `discount_distribution.png` – Histogram showing the distribution of discount values across orders.
+The visualization indicates that most orders receive low or no discounts, while higher discount levels are used less frequently.
+This suggests that discounts are applied selectively, likely to stimulate demand or clear inventory.
+- `sales_distribution.png` – Histogram showing the distribution of sales values across orders.
+The distribution is right-skewed, indicating that most orders have low sales amounts, while a small number of orders contribute to very high sales values.
+This suggests that a few large transactions drive overall revenue.

 ## Business Recommendations
 - Focus retention and loyalty programs on high-value customers.